hrybach-oleksiy/e-commerce-backend/README.md

 Initiator: Client application

-Description: Used to create a new user.
+Description: Used to logout user.

 <details>
 <summary markdown="span">Request to the server</summary>